In this article, we will look at how to install PostgreSQL and the pgAdmin4 panel in a Docker container using docker-compose.

 docker ps

-Now you can use the container IP with port 54320, or the name of the postgres container with port 54320 (IP:54320 or postgres:54320) to connect the database.
+Now to connect to the database, you can use the container's IP with port 54320, or the name of the container postgres with port 54320 (IP:54320 or postgres:54320)

-To view the logs, use the command
+To view the logs, use the command:

 docker logs -f postgres

-Now let's connect the postgreSQL database server to pgadmin4.
+Now let's connect the PostgreSQL database server to pgadmin4.

-Now you can create postgreSQL databases in pgadmin4.
+Now you can create PostgreSQL databases in pgadmin4.